yangwu1227/leetcode-ds-algo/hashing/check_for_existence/complexities.md

 ## Space Complexity

 The space complexity of both approaches is $O(n)$ since we store the elements of the array in the hash table.

+---

+# First Letter to Appear Twice

+Given a string `s`, return the first letter that appears twice in the string.
+We can assume that each input would have exactly one solution.

+## Time Complexity

+The time complexity of this approach is $O(n)$ where $n$ is the length of the string.
+We iterate through the string once and check if the current character has already appeared in the hash table.

+Regardless of whether we use a set or a hash map, the time complexity of insertion and look up is $O(1)$ average.
+Therefore, the overall time complexity is $O(n)$.

+## Space Complexity

+The space complexity of this approach is $O(n)$ since we store the characters of the string in the hash table.

+For sets, the space complexity is $O(n)$; at worst, we store all the characters of the string in the set.